RakibTwT/personal_website/README.md

 1. Studied the layout and design of Harvard University's homepage.
 2. Designed a responsive homepage with a navigation bar and linked sections.
-3. Created dedicated pages for About, Biodata, Portfolio, and Calculator.
+3. Created dedicated pages for About Me, Biodata, Portfolio, and Calculator.
+4. Added a Daraz-like homepage with product section and a “Become a Seller” form.
-4. Implemented a functional calculator using JavaScript.
+5. Implemented real-time input validation with green/red tick indicators using JavaScript.
-5. Applied modern CSS with clean formatting and layout techniques.
+6. Applied modern CSS styling with organized structure.
-6. Ensured compatibility across modern browsers and devices.
+7. Ensured full browser/device compatibility and smooth UX.

 ## 🔗 GitHub Repository